Skip to main content

 // Now you can call the methods provided by the ai module.

-The runtime environment for Cloud Functions is Node.js.
-Before using the AI SDK to access large models and Agent in Cloud Functions, the following initialization tasks need to be completed.
+The runtime environment for cloud functions is Node.js.
+Before using the AI SDK in cloud functions to access large models and Agent, the following initialization work needs to be completed.

-Node.js version 18 or above is required.
-When creating a new cloud function, please ensure to select a Node.js version that meets this requirement.
+Node.js requires version 18 or above.
+Please ensure to select a Node.js version that meets the requirements when creating a new cloud function.

 // In the root directory of the Node.js project, use npm or yarn to install the required packages: